 Instagram works a bit differently than other social networks, and not all posts can be published automatically.
 Buffer offers both direct scheduling (posts that can be published automatically) and reminders (posts that you’ll receive a push notification for).
-Scheduling your Instagram posts works the same way for both, but the type of content you’re sharing will determine whether the post can be published automatically or not.
-Learn more about this here.
-Whenever you're scheduling a post, we'll let you know if it's going to be scheduled as a reminder.
+The scheduling process is the same for both, but the type of content you’re sharing will determine whether the post can be published automatically or not.
+Learn more about how Instagram works with Buffer here.
+When you schedule a post, we'll send you an alert if it's going to be scheduled as a reminder.

 This article contains the following sections: